The real Bale - by those who know him best

 "At Real Madrid, there were people who criticised him early on saying he did not do enough.
 But he didn't really have to do it, because doing half of what the rest of them did he could win a game.

-"I remember at Liverpool if anybody had a dip at us or had a go, we would respond by saying 'show us your medals'.
-With Gareth I don't think he really needs to say anything else.
+"I remember at Liverpool if anybody had a dip at us or had a go, we would respond by saying: 'Show us your medals.'
+With Gareth, I don't think he really needs to say anything else.

-"Without doubt moving to Real Madrid made him a better player.
+"Moving to Real Madrid made him a better player.
 I am not saying he would not have been good if he had not gone there, but obviously it's a pinnacle for any player.

 "For him to go there and play at the Bernabeu as often as he did and be a success shows he has been a terrific advert for all of us.